haolun-wu/Eg_professional_website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Search and Recommendation
-  - Search, Recommendation, and Information Retrieval
+  - Information Retrieval
   - Fairness and Trustworthy AI
   - Continual Learning